archit-singhania/Intelligent-Book-Recommendation-Web-App/README.md

 5. Web Application (HTML, CSS, JavaScript, Flask) 🌐
 A user-friendly front-end built with HTML, CSS, Bootstrap, and JavaScript.
 Python Flask is used to serve the backend and integrate the machine learning models.
+6. User Authentication (SQLite & Google API Login) 🔒
+SQLite Database: Stores user login and signup data securely.
+Google API Login: Users can log in using their Google accounts for convenience and security.
 Technologies Used 💡

 Python: The backbone of the recommendation engine, used for data analysis and machine learning.